alidasdan/best-rational-approximation/README.md

 Changing the error calculation to the absolute error or removing the error rounding (see the code to understand what I mean by 'error rounding') did not change the result.
-As a result, I have decided not to post the implementation of the algorithm in [3] since my 'fast Farey algorithm' already produce the correct output.
+As a result, I have decided not to post my implementation of the algorithm in [3] since my 'fast Farey algorithm' already produces the correct output.

 One caveat to note is that real numbers are represented in computers as floating-point numbers.
 Beyond the binary representation issues,